Carbon-Twelve-C12/supernova/btclib/src/docs/environmental.md

 ### Hierarchical Data Sources

-SuperNova uses a tiered approach to emissions data:
+supernova uses a tiered approach to emissions data:

 1. **Real-time Grid Data**: Where available, we use real-time emissions data from services like WattTime or Electricity Maps
 2. **Regional Grid Averages**: For areas without real-time data, we use regional grid averages from authorities like the IEA